 No. The ISTE Standards are vendor and tool agnostic, meaning they do not endorse specific tools or companies.
 Because the standards focus on learning and professional skills, they allow for the use of a broad array of tools.
 If you have questions about specific tools, we recommend joining the ISTE Standards Community and asking the group for their recommendations.

 What is the standards refresh?

 The ISTE Standards are designed to serve the field for 5-10 years as a blueprint for tech adoption and implementation.
 But education technology moves quickly, so the ISTE Standards must be refreshed periodically to reflect the current and coming state of education.
-In 2016, ISTE updated the ISTE Standards for Students and began a refresh of the ISTE Standards for Teachers, which will be released in 2017.
-The administrator, coach and computer science educator standards will be updated in the coming years.
-For information on the ISTE Standards refresh, including questions about the 2016 student standards or how you can get involved in improving the teacher standards, email firstname.lastname@example.org.
+In 2017, ISTE updated and renamed the ISTE Standards for Teachers to the ISTE Standards for Educators.
+The ISTE Standards for Administrators underwent a refresh and name change in 2018 to the ISTE Standards for Education Leaders.
+The Computer Science Educators Standards are currently undergoing a refresh process and will be unveiled at the ISTE Conference in 2019.
+For more information about the ISTE Standards, including the refresh process or how you can give input, email email@example.com.